What Is eCommerce Customer Experience and Why Is It Important?

-Continuing this content personalisation into your on-site messaging and promotions leads to improved customer journeys, increases your average order value and converts shoppers into returning customers.
+Continuing this content personalisation into your on-site messaging and promotions leads to:

-In fact, 60% of consumers stated they would become repeat customers when offered a personalised experience.
+In fact, 60% of consumers stated they would become repeat customers when offered a personalised experience.1

-Not only does this improve conversions, but analysing the users who interact with your advertisements allows you to identify your target audience to market more effectively with the highest return on investment.
+Not only does this improve conversion rates, but analysing the users who interact with your advertisements allows you to identify your target audience to market more effectively with the highest return on investment.

 Benefits of providing a great customer experience

 Online customers are always on the lookout for businesses that provide a great customer experience and leave them feeling satisfied.

 Whether a user lands on your site with a strong intent to purchase, or they’re still in the discovery stage, a personalised customer experience will quickly guide them through the buyer’s journey and towards your checkout page.

 Here are some ways you can remove friction for your customers: